Avazkhon/Library/README.md

 # Instructions

-*These are book search applications from the New York Public Library API.
+*These are book search applications from the New York Public Library API http://api.repo.nypl.org.
 In the search bar, see the interesting content and click the search button.
 In the list select one of them.*

 ## dependencies